-Modern laundry detergents are a cocktail of different ingredients designed to do specific jobs.
-Here is a breakdown of the most common ones you will find:
+Modern laundry detergents are formulated with a combination of ingredients designed to clean your clothes.
+Let’s break down the most common ones you’ll find:

 1. Surfactants

-These are the cleaning agents that make water wetter so it can lift dirt and oil from fabrics.
-Surfactants are effective but can also be harsh.
-Some types do not fully break down in water systems which mean they can harm aquatic life once washed down the drain.
+Surfactants are the primary cleaning agents that make water wetter, allowing it to lift dirt and oil from fabrics.
+While they’re effective, some types don’t fully break down in water systems, potentially harming aquatic life when washed down the drain.

 2. Fragrances